The Value of a Good Acting Coach

 Goal #1: Taking Classes

-If you’ve been working in the industry and want more of a focus on auditioning and on-set etiquette, we recommend our Working Actor program, which is a two-part course designed to help actors feel more confident in their self-tape game, and know exactly what to do on set.
+If you’ve been working in the industry and want more of a focus on auditioning and on-set etiquette, we recommend our Working Actor program: The Taped Audition and Script & Set Study, which is a two-part course designed to help actors feel more confident in their self-tape game, and know exactly what to do on set.

 Goal #2: Working With A Private Coach